 To be considered for the AI award, you need to produce technology with the potential to meet the aims set out in the NHS Long Term Plan.
 The AI Awards looks at technologies across a spectrum of development stages, from concept through to initial system adoption.
 Zio fits into this last category and the AI awards funding will allow evaluation and validation of the Zio service regarding clinical and economic impact.

 Zio by iRhythm is a small, discreet and easy-to-use cardiac monitoring service, used to detect a range of arrhythmias quickly and accurately.
-In this instance, we have been chosen for the award due to the AI that underpins Zio’s data analysis, allowing the device to detect arrhythmias, at the first time of asking, supporting an accurate and timely arrhythmia diagnosis.
 The AI Awards recognises that Zio has the potential to prove hugely beneficial to patients and to the NHS, relieving pressure on staff, and reducing wait times for patients seeking a diagnosis.